 Air conditioning units can filter the air for larger particles such as lint and hair.
 However, investing in a stand-up air filter for your home or apartment can keep your lungs and sinuses happy indoors.
 These are designed to trap the smaller particles.

 There are many brands on the market.
-They are generally accessible at major home appliance stores and supercenters such as HomePro.
-These air purifiers are expensive, but it’s worth the investment for people who are more sensitive to the air quality.
+They can be purchased from major home appliance stores and supercenters such as HomePro, but we bought an air purifier online in Thailand and it’s amazing.
+They are well worth the investment, especially for people who are sensitive to the poor air quality.

-Although we don’t have an indoor air filter, we use a neti pot to clean out our sinuses from time to time.
+We also use this neti pot and nasal rinse to clean out our sinuses from time to time.
 We bought ours from a small pharmacy at Chiang Mai Gate and use it when the dust and smoke make our noses itch.
 There are different brands and styles of neti pots, but we prefer the squeezable ones to the ones that work off gravity alone.

 04 Enjoy Time in Southern Thailand

 Otherwise, you can do what we’ve planned to do and vacation in the southern beach regions of Thailand.
-The crop burnings are so few and far between that they affect the air quality much less.
 We’ve recommended this to others in the past.